zanardob/awesome-permacomputing/README.md

 #### Social Networks
   - [Scuttlebutt](https://scuttlebutt.nz/) – A decentralised, low-bandwidth social network that works offline and is powered by a peer-to-peer gossip protocol.
+  - [Lemmy](https://join-lemmy.org/) – A federated, open-source, and privacy-respecting social platform for creating and joining communities.

 ### Hardware